curet/curet.github.io/docs/pvals_eval.md

 José C.S.
 Curet

 The objective of this project for a statistic class was to evaluate the effectiviness of different p-value methods.
-Using the some of the data from the following
+Using some of the data from the following
 publication:

 Elias D, Vever H, Lænkholm AV, et al. *Gene expression profiling